 The basic building blocks for any verification environment are the components (drivers, sequencers, monitors ...) and the transactions (class objects that contain actual data) they use to communicate.
 From the UVM hierarchy, we can see that most of the classes in UVM are derived from a set of core classes that are described below.

 This doesn't have any purpose, but serves as the base class for all UVM classes.

-- Hierarchy : defines methods for searching and traversing the component hierarchy. eg: env0.pci0.master1.drv
+- Hierarchy : Defines methods for searching and traversing the component hierarchy like env0.pci0.master1.drv

 This is an extension of uvm_object and includes a timing and recording interface.
 Note that simple transactions can be derived from uvm_transaction, but sequence-enabled transactions must be derived from uvm_sequence_item.

 This is an implicit top-level UVM component that is automatically created when the simulation is run, and users can access via the global uvm_pkg:: variable,